When you need consent for a proposed operation or management change on land in a SSSI and how to apply.

 - your name and address

-- description of what you intend to do and how
+- a description of what you intend to do and how

-- approximate start and end dates for the works
+- the approximate start and end dates for the operation or activity

 - how you’ll remove any spoil from the site